davidscholberg/irkbot/README.md

 Now we'll create a temporary container that we can use to copy data to the volumes, and then copy our existing config and sqlite databases.

-    * If you don't have any sqlite databases yet, Irkbot will create them in the docker volume on the first run.
+**Note:** If you don't have any sqlite databases yet, Irkbot will create them in the docker volume on the first run.

 ```bash
 docker run --volume irkbot-data-vol:/irkbot-data --volume irkbot-config-vol:/irkbot-config --name irkbot-tmp-container busybox true